Keyword research is always a hot topic in content marketing circles.

 - Check out the comments you get from your community members and pay attention to the terms they use when they tell stories, ask questions, and offer opinions about your content.

-- Collect keyword data about the terms people were searching for right before they click on your site from most site statistics or analytics programs.
+- Collect SEO keywords about the terms people were searching for right before they click on your site from most site statistics or analytics programs.
 It’s a gold mine for you as a content creator.

 - Conduct interviews or social media discussions to ask your prospects and customers about the terms they search for when they’re looking for information about your topic.